 Also known as Lark’s head and ring hitch, the cow hitch consists of a pair of half hitches tied in the opposite direction.
 Besides the procedure shown below, it can be tied using loops.
 It is mentioned in The Ashley Book of Knots.
 It can fix loops of cable to the backs of pick-up trucks during shovel moves.
 It is useful when you have only the end of a long rope available.

-Cow Hitch/Lark’s Head Knot Instructions
+How to Tie a Cow Hitch/Lark’s Head Knot

 - Cow hitch with a better half – It has a greater rope efficiency and is used to tie an eye sling to a tree.
 It requires less monitoring as it is more secure.